josephjs1dev/go-simple-ioc/README.md

 1. Can't bind object with circular dependencies.
 2. It uses reflection so may cause slower when serving request.
 Best to use when initialization.
+3. When resolving dependencies with same types, parameter given must be ordered following order of properties in actual definition type.

 ## Want to contribute?
 Feel free to clone this repository and create PR! 😁😁